-Dr. Gina Magnotti is a Research Scientist in the Center for Transportation Research in Argonne’s Energy Systems division.
+Dr. Gina Magnotti is a Research Scientist in the Center for Advanced Propulsion and Power in Argonne’s Transportation and Power Systems division.
 In her research, she develops physics-based and data-driven models for multiphase flows within the context of automotive and air-breathing jet engines.
 She led the development of the cavitation-induced erosion risk assessment (CIERA) tool, a computational model which provides a physical link between multiphase flow predictions and the progress towards erosion.
 She is also the co-developer of a data-driven spatiotemporal emulator for predicting the internal flow of fuel injectors; in comparison to using CFD to predict the injection conditions for a new design point of interest, the emulator reduces the computational cost by a factor of 1000.
 Her current research projects include:

 - Improving the underlying formulation for the Eulerian-Lagrangian Spray Atomization (ELSA) model, for use in both reciprocating and air-breathing engines

 - Extending the cavitation-induced erosion risk assessment (CIERA) tool for complex mixtures and multi-component fuels

 - Accelerating the generation of static coupling injection maps using a data-driven emulation approach

 - Optimizing the design of alcohol-fueled mixing controlled compression ignition (MCCI) engines